 What about the circle of life?
 Our carbon-based bodies decompose and give life to other organisms, and so on, and so forth.
 The laws of physics tell us that no energy source can truly be destroyed, but rather distributed to another area in space.
 Each action has an equal and opposite reaction.

-Even The Dark Knight has a large nod to the idea that you can’t have an action without an equal and opposite reaction, with mentions of unstoppable forces that collide with immovable objects, all while the camera does a barrel roll to show the world has been turned on its head.
+Even The Dark Knight has a large nod to the idea that you can’t have an action without an equal and opposite reaction, with mentions of unstoppable forces that collide with immovable objects.
+All while the camera does a barrel roll to show the world has been turned on its head.

 Up is down, right and wrong are intertwined, yesterday is today and tomorrow has already happened, and the circle continues on and on.
+If you saw Nolan's recent mind-bender, you know this is what Tenet is about as well.

 Christopher Nolan Motif

-How Christopher Nolan uses motif
+How Christopher Nolan uses motifs

 Using motif in this way both creates intrigue and confusion, and Christopher Nolan does this by presenting information with a veiled context, which act as critical clues that Christopher Nolan peppers into the story at optimal moments.